 According to the fresh-start effect, people are more likely to take action towards a goal after temporal landmarks that represent new beginnings.
 "Examples of landmarks that trigger the fresh-start effect include the start of a new week, month, year, school semester, or birthday."

-At this time 15Five check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.
+At this time Check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.

 See more information on how to set and edit your priorities in this article.